 California has already addressed one of these options - that pertaining to enrollees in the state's Children's Health Insurance Program (CHIP), called Healthy Families.
 Under the ACA, about 183,000 of the roughly 863,000 Healthy Families enrollees - those with incomes between 100% and 133% of FPL - are subsumed into the expanded Medi-Cal program.
 This presented a policy question of what to do about the remaining children in Healthy Families - keep them in Healthy Families, move them into Medi-Cal, or offer the Exchange as the vehicle for health insurance.
-Under legislation enacted in 2012, the administration and legislature elected to move these children into the Medi-Cal program over a one-year period.
+Under legislation enacted in 2012, the administration and legislature elected to move these children into the Medi-Cal program over one year beginning January 2012.

 A policy yet to be decided is whether to offer a Basic Health Program (BHP), which would provide affordable coverage for individuals with incomes between 134% and 200% of FPL who would otherwise be eligible for premium subsidies and cost-sharing reductions in the Exchange.
 It could also cover legal immigrants residing in the US less than five years and below 133% of FPL who are currently eligible for state-only Medi-Cal.
 In its consideration of whether to offer a BHP, the state will need to assess the program's potential impact on the viability and effectiveness of the Exchange; adequacy of federal subsidies compared to projected expenditures; implications for continuity of coverage and care as people move among Medi-Cal, the BHP, and qualified health plans (QHPs); and how administrative costs might be financed.
+The federal Centers for Medicare and Medicaid Services (CMS) recently explained that release of final federal guidance about the program will be pushed to 2014, allowing the optional BHP to be operational beginning in 2015 for states interested in pursuing it.
+As a result, the federal government is working with these states to identify similar flexibilities to design coverage systems for 2014, such as continuity of coverage as individuals' incomes change.
+One interim approach CMS appears to support is for a state exchange to certify a Medicaid Bridge Plan as a qualified health plan (QHP).
+Covered California and the administration are working collaboratively to propose such a Bridge Plan via legislation.

 State Action & Lead Status Implementation Date Transition Healthy Families enrollees to Medi-Cal.
 Lead: DHCS, MRMIB Transition plan in place; enrollees will transition over one year beginning 1/1/2013.
-1/1/2013 Determine whether to offer a Basic Health Program for individuals with incomes between 134% and 200% of FPL.
-Lead: Legislature and administration to determine legislative special session.
+1/1/2013 Phase IA began 1/1/2013.
+Transition Monitoring Report released 2/15/2013.
+Determine whether to offer a Basic Health Program for individuals with incomes between 134% and 200% of FPL.
+Lead: Legislature and administration to determine State awaiting federal guidance; policy expected to be addressed Bridge Plan proposed in 2013 legislative special session.
 No federal deadline for implementation